surfly/docs/blog_post_draft.md

 ### End of session popup url{#popup}

-In this video, we'll ask our clients for feedback at the end of each session by displaying a survey as popup.
+In this video, we'll ask our clients for feedback at the end of each session by displaying a survey as a popup.

 {% youtube %}https://youtu.be/fyb-FpAPo4U{% endyoutube %}